electronicdreamplant/electronicdreamplant.github.io/_projects/2026-02-07-photo-portfolio-v2.md

 ![](/img/google-sites-photos.png)

 Pulling in images for each page was pretty simple.
-Although none of the 'albums' are visible to select from you can search for the album title.
+Although none of the 'albums' are visible to select from, you can search for the album title.
 Selecting images to import is limited to 20 at a time, so sometimes a bit of reorganisation was needed afterwards.

 ![Google Sites interface showing the images selection modal](/img/select-images-google.jpg)